City Baking Guide

 Common South Lake Tahoe Baking Mistakes

-- Proofing yeast and sourdough by clock time instead of dough behavior.
+- Proofing yeast and sourdough by clock time instead of dough behavior after the move up to Tahoe.

 South Lake Tahoe High Altitude Baking Calculator